Azure-Samples/iot-edge-samples/dotnet/DotnetModuleSample/DotnetModuleSample/README.md

 Running the sample
 ------------------
 1. Build the DotnetModuleSample project (Ctrl + Shift + B).
-2. Open a command prompt (cmd.exe) and navigate to the projects bin folder.
-3. Enter the following command:
-	- gw.exe module&#95;dev&#95;sample.json
+2. Click the `Start` button in the Visual Studio 2015 IDE or press the F5 key.